NLnetLabs/routinator/source/manual-page.rst

        .. option:: -a asn, --asn=asn

-              The AS Number of the Autonomous System that originated the route announcement.
-ASNs can be given with or without the prefix AS.
+              The AS Number of the autonomous system that originated the route announcement.
+ASNs can be given with or without the prefix *AS*.

        .. option:: -p prefix, --prefix=prefix